Blue Water Bridge: Later history

 In 2007, in accordance with Federal Identity Program requirements, the Blue Water Bridge Authority agreed on a name for the federal Crown corporate organization: Blue Water Bridge Canada.

 In March 2009, the Canadian government announced that C$13.5 million (US$10.8 million) in funding would be allocated toward upgrading the border crossing facilities at the Blue Water Bridge.
 The work was scheduled to begin in May 2009.
 The US Customs and Border Protection would upgrade it on the US side, and the Canada Border Services Agency would upgrade it on the Canadian side.
 In 2011, the US side completed its plaza upgrades, and construction began to widen and improve both Highway 402 on the Canadian side and I-94/I-69 on the American side.
 In 2012, both the widening and the Canadian border upgrades were completed.

 On April 1, 2015, the westbound span was closed to undergo resurfacing and waterproofing.

 In 2018, the piers of the westbound bridge had protectors installed, additionally, new gusset plates were built.

 On July 5, 2023, the westbound bridge was closed for blast cleaning, deck repairs, and other minor rehab work.
 It was reopened on October 3, 2 days ahead of schedule.

 In 2020, cash was banned after the COVID-19 pandemic.
 It was made permanent by January 1, 2024.

 Starting on May 29, 2024, the eastbound bridge was closed for maintenance, and all traffic was shifted onto the westbound bridge.
 The eastbound span of the Blue Water Bridge reopened on October 23, 2024.

+The Blue Water Bridge in Sarnia became the busiest Canada-U.S. trade corridor since 2025, surpassing Windsor due to the much higher tolls for the Ambassador Bridge as well as the delays in opening the Gordie Howe International Bridge, although construction for the latter was substantially completed in early 2026.
+For every month in 2025, the Blue Water Bridge surpassed the Ambassador Bridge in commercial truck traffic, with 2.1 million trips at Sarnia versus 1.9 million at Windsor, according to data from the Bridge and Tunnel Operators Association.